 Cash flows provided by financing activities totaled approximately \$273.2 million for the year ended December 31, 2021, as compared to cash flows used in financing activities of \$521.7 million for the year ended December 31, 2020.
 During the first quarter of 2021, we completed an offering of \$1,000.0 million of our 2029 Notes, and used the proceeds to pay down our 2018 Revolving Credit Facility and pay off the existing 2026 Notes.
 In the fourth quarter of 2021, we completed an offering of \$300.0 million of our 2032 Notes, and used the proceeds to pay down our 2018 Revolving Credit Facility.
-Financing activities in both periods reflect the payment of our common and preferred share distributions.
-In the current year, we also paid a special common share distribution of \$57.1 million to our shareholders upon the reclassification of the Trust to a corporation for income tax purposes.
-In September 2021, we filed a prospectus supplement and entered into a Sales Agreement for an At The Market program pursuant to which we may sell common shares of the Trust.
-We received \$114.6 million in net cash proceeds from the sale of Trust common shares under this program in the current year.
+Financing activities in 2021 reflect the payment of our common and preferred share distributions.
+In 2021 we also paid a special common share distribution of \$57.1 million to our shareholders upon the reclassification of the Trust to a corporation for income tax purposes.
+In September 2021, we filed a prospectus supplement and entered into a Sales Agreement for an At-the-Market program pursuant to which we may sell common shares of the Trust.
+We received \$114.6 million in net cash proceeds from the sale of Trust common shares under this program in 2021.
 During the year ended December 31, 2021, we made a distribution to the Allocation Member of \$17.3 million related to the five-year Holding Event of our Liberty, Ergobaby and ACI business, and \$16.8 million related to the Sale Event of Liberty Safe.
-In the prior year, we made a distribution to the Allocation Member of \$9.1 million related to the five-year Holding Event for our Sterno business.

 Cash flows provided by financing activities totaled approximately \$521.7 million for the year ended December 31, 2020, as compared to cash flows used in financing activities of \$779.5 million for the year ended December 31, 2019.
 Financing activities in both periods reflect the payment of our common and preferred share distributions, with a \$6.3 million increase in the preferred share distribution as a result of the issuance of our Series C Preferred Shares in November 2019.
-In the prior year, we used the proceeds from our sale of Manitoba Harvest and Clean Earth to repay amounts outstanding under our 2018 Revolving Credit Facility and 2018 Term Loan, while in the current year, we completed a common share offering and the issuance of \$200 million in additional 2026 Notes, resulting in net proceeds of \$285.9 million.
-We drew approximately \$200 million on our 2018 Revolving Credit Facility that was used in the financing of our Marucci acquisition, and \$300 million that was used in the financing of our BOA acquisition.
+In 2019, we used the proceeds from our sale of Manitoba Harvest and Clean Earth to repay amounts outstanding under our 2018 Revolving Credit Facility and 2018 Term Loan, while in 2020, we completed a common share offering and the issuance of \$200 million in additional 2026 Notes, resulting in net proceeds of \$285.9 million.
+In 2020, we drew approximately \$200 million on our 2018 Revolving Credit Facility that was used in the financing of our Marucci acquisition, and \$300 million that was used in the financing of our BOA acquisition.
 A portion of the proceeds received from the issuance of the additional 2026 Notes and common share offering was used to pay down the amount outstanding on our 2018 Revolving Credit facility subsequent to the Marucci acquisition.
 During the year ended December 31, 2020, we also made a distribution to the Allocation Member of \$9.1 million related to the five year Holding Event for our Sterno business.